Breast Implant Revision

 There are several medical and cosmetic reasons why Breast Implant Revision is needed.
 In some cases, breast implant revision may be required due to complications following breast implant surgery, breast enlargement surgery, breast augmentation, or other aesthetic plastic surgery.
 The following are some of the reasons patients may opt for this procedure.

 Implant size issues

 Sometimes after the breast augmentation surgery, women realize that their breasts are too big and want them to be smaller.
-When exchanging larger implants for smaller ones, the surgeon’s concern is ptosis, sagging breasts, and redundant breast skin.
+When exchanging larger implants for smaller ones, the surgeon's concern is ptosis, sagging breasts, and redundant breast tissue and skin.